unrealwork/atsd-use-cases/Chart_of_the_Day/SFO_Complaints/README.md

 Francisco International Airport, or SFO as it's known to frequent fliers.
 The data was collected by the airport's [Office of Aircraft Noise Abatement](https://www.flysfo.com/community/noise-abatement) and includes complaints received via email, hotline, and even handwritten letter.
-Open [ChartLab](https://apps.axibase.com) below and navigate through time using the dropdown menu at the top of the visualization:
+Open [ChartLab](https://apps.axibase.com) below and navigate through time using the drop-down menu at the top of the visualization:

 ![](Images/SFO1.png)